thoughtbot/superglue/docs/client-updates.md

 ```

-Behind the scenes, Superglue take the updated draft and uses that for the
+Behind the scenes, Superglue takes the updated draft and uses that for the
 fragment's next state.

-## The `beforeAction` Hook
-Need to append/merge/shuffle your results??? finish me...

 ## Nested Fragment Updates

-Fragments are composible and can contain references to other fragments.
+Fragments are composable and can contain references to other fragments.
 If you
-need to update a nested fragment.
-You can update them using nested `set` calls.
+need to update a nested fragment, you can update them using nested `set` calls.

 ```jsx
 function PostList() {